Facts About Sugar and Sugar Substitutes

 Removing all sugar from your diet means you might miss important nutrients found in fruits, whole grains and dairy.
 Diets that cut out all carbohydrates and sugars, such as the ketogenic diet, can be harmful to your health.

-Without sugar, our bodies have to find alternative sources of energy.
-So, they use ketone bodies (substances produced by the liver) for fuel.
-“This is basically our body going into starvation mode,” explains Ziesel.
-A diet without any carbohydrates or sugars often causes a group of symptoms known as “keto flu,” which can include headache, fatigue and brain fog.
+Without sugar, our bodies must find alternative sources of energy.
+So, they use ketone bodies (substances produced by the liver) for fuel ― basically, the body goes into starvation mode.
+A diet without any carbohydrates or sugars may cause “keto flu,” with symptoms such as headache, fatigue and brain fog.

 - If you absolutely must use a sweetener, consider a sugar substitute like stevia or try using a mixture of sugar and stevia.